mstrlaw/mstrlaw/src/pages/posts/2022-01-06-january-6th-and-the-urge-to-do-something.md

 ---
 layout: /src/layouts/PostLayout.astro
-title: January 6th And The Urge To Do Something Against It
+title: January 6th and the urge to do something about it
 summary: Today marks the one year anniversary of the storming of the U.S.
   Capitol.
 I'm not American but I believe in the democratic system and, at that moment, I felt the urge to do something.